ShakedYaa12/Data-Mining-and-Data-Processing/README2.md

 **Important note:** The project is not finished yet.

-# Project Title: Data Mining and Data Processing
+# Data Mining and Data Processing

 ## Project Description
 This project is centered on the collection, extraction, processing, and analysis of data from various sources with a specific focus on car price predictions.
 It encompasses two main phases: data collection and cleaning, followed by advanced data analysis and price prediction using machine learning models.

 ## Features
 - **Data Collection**: Scraping data from web sources like ad.co.il using BeautifulSoup and requests libraries.